KDE/kdenlive/dev-docs/build.md

 ## <a name="build-craft">Build with KDE Craft (Linux, Windows, macOS)</a>

-[Craft](https://community.kde.org/Craft) is a tool to build the sources and its third-party requirements.
-It is an easy way to build software, but however not ideal if you want to build Kdenlive for development purposes.
+[Craft](https://community.kde.org/Craft) is a convenient tool for building and packaging Kdenlive and its third-party dependencies across Linux, Windows and macOS.

+It is well suited for quickly setting up a working build environment or creating distributable packages.
+However, manual builds are generally preferred for active development workflows, debugging and dependency customization.

 1. Set up Craft as described [here](https://community.kde.org/Craft#Setting_up_Craft).
 (On Windows choose MinGW as compiler!)
 2. Start building kdenlive.
 You can simply run `craft --option kdenlive.version=master kdenlive`